What is behavioral retargeting, and how can you use it?⏱️ 4 min read

 Lack of Update: The absence of knowledge about your own audience because of not being up-to-date about their requirements.

-Privacy Invasion: Personalised ads containing user information when not used carefully might result in privacy violation.
+Privacy Invasion: Personalized ads containing user information, when not used carefully, might result in a privacy violations.

 Excess-Adv: Advertising your products continuously will lead to the consumers getting irritated and eventually ignoring them.